databricks/terraform-provider-databricks/docs/resources/mws_vpc_endpoint.md

 In addition to all arguments above, the following attributes are exported:

 * `vpc_endpoint_id` - Canonical unique identifier of VPC Endpoint in Databricks Account
+* `aws_endpoint_service_id` - The ID of the Databricks endpoint service that this VPC endpoint is connected to.
+Please find the list of endpoint service IDs for each supported region in the [Databricks PrivateLink documentation](https://docs.databricks.com/administration-guide/cloud-configurations/aws/privatelink.html)
 * `state` - State of VPC Endpoint

 ## Import